webprofusion/certify-docs/docs/dns/providers/certifydns.md

 - Least privileged updates to DNS.
 Your existing DNS zone only needs initial CNAME records created and thereafter no further updates are required to your DNS.

 Disadvantages:
 - Delegating DNS validation to an external service theoretically allows the service to complete validation for certificates on your domain. **This is a security risk and you must trust the service provider.** An alternative is to host your own internet facing acme-dns server.
 You should review the requirements for doing that and assess whether it's the best choice for your organisation.
+Future updates to the CAA record standard for CA issuance will likely add a way to limit updates to specific CA accounts.